 Livelock in OS occurs when two or more processes continuously change their state in response to each other but never make actual progress.
 It’s similar to deadlock, but instead of being stuck, processes keep running without achieving anything useful.

 Starvation

 Starvation in OS is a problem that occurs when low-priority processes are indefinitely blocked from executing due to high-priority processes.

+IPC